microsoft/planetary-computer-tasks/docs/developing.md

 To build set up the development cluster, build docker images, and set up test data.

-You can run `scripts/update` to build the docker images at any time.
+You can run `scripts/update` to build the docker images and update dependencies at any time.
+Add the `--help` flag to see the available options targeting subsets of images.

 http://localhost:8500